TheodorSergeev/optml_gan/ReadMe.md

 - Click on <a href="https://colab.research.google.com/github/TheodorSergeev/optml_gan/blob/main/gan.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> for  `gan.ipynb`
 - Click on <a href="https://colab.research.google.com/github/TheodorSergeev/optml_gan/blob/main/metrics.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> for `metrics.ipynb`
-- Or open [this Google Drive folder](https://drive.google.com/drive/folders/17c7PySAorwY0P0VVEdMLnEwskU3yQMyT?usp=sharing) and open `gan.ipynb` or `metrics.ipynb` in Google Colab, the goold drive folder contains our saved experiments so that you wouldn't be required to train the models again (the gridsearch takes multiple hours even on a P100 GPU)
+- Or open [this Google Drive folder](https://drive.google.com/drive/folders/17c7PySAorwY0P0VVEdMLnEwskU3yQMyT?usp=sharing) and open `gan.ipynb` or `metrics.ipynb` in Google Colab, the goold drive folder contains our saved experiments so that you wouldn't be required to train the models again (the gridsearch takes multiple hours even on a P100 GPU).
+We recommend you download the files in this drive and place them in a folder with the same name in your own google drive.
-- use the provided `run.py` file to run an experiment where a single gan is trained and outputs some plots into the img directory
+- You can also use the provided `run.py` file to run an experiment where a single gan is trained and outputs some plots into the img directory

 If you are running the code locally, you can create an Anaconda environment with the following commands.
 First create the environment: